viets-software-club/truffle-ai/README.md

 You can run the application locally using NodeJS or Docker.
 We recommend using [NodeJS](https://nodejs.org/) for development and [Docker](https://www.docker.com/products/docker-desktop/) with [Kubernetes](https://kubernetes.io/) for production.

 Make sure to set up the correct environment variables before starting to develop and build:

-- Create `.env.dev` for NodeJS or `.env` for Docker Compose in the root directory for the backend services
+- Create `.env` in the root directory (refer to `.env.example` for a list of all required variables)
-- Create `.env.local` in the ui package for the frontend application
+- Run `npm run prepare` to create a symlink for .env in the ui package

-Refer to the respective `.env.example` files for a list of all required variables.

 Install the [recommended VS Code extensions](./.vscode/extensions.json) for the best development experience.